kateportlock/bookshelf/README.md

 This app was built in React JS with React Hooks and React Router.
 It's designed with the use of CSS Grid Layout and Flexbox.
 All pages are mobile responsive.

-The deployed version could be seen here:
+The deployed version can be seen here:

 https://kate-gill.github.io/bookshelf/#/